tomaszmrugalski/perylune/README.md

 ## Additional docs

+See [jupyter howto](doc/jupyter.md) for details on how to view Jupyter notebooks.

 See [cesium howto](doc/cesium.md) for details on how to run Cesium (a web interface useful for visualising orbits)

 See [snippets](doc/snippets.md) for a random chunks of python code that does various things.